 In fact, during the 2014-15 season, the team set Div.
 I-era school records (1991-pres.) in points scored (2,342), field goals made (841), field goal percentage (.486), 3-point field goal percentage (.408), free throw percentage (.736), assists (466) and assists per game (14.1).
 The Hornets finished among the top 10 teams in the nation in both 3-point field goal percentage (4th) and field goal percentage (8th).

-Riding also helped coach senior guard Mikh McKinney, who was named honorable mention All-America, first team all-District 6, and the Big Sky MVP.
+Riding also helped coach guard Mikh McKinney, who was named honorable mention All-America, first team all-District 6, and the Big Sky MVP in 2015.
 McKinney became the first player in the Div.
-I era to receive all three of those awards, and just the third player in school history to earn All-America honors.
+I era to receive all three of those awards, and just the fourth player in school history to earn All-America honors.

 The program showed signs of taking off in 2013-14 when the Hornets not only posted a then school-record 10 conference wins, the team also clinched a Big Sky Tournament berth for the first time since 2006 and won 11 home games.
 One of the season’s highlights included Dylan Garrity’s 75-foot shot at the buzzer to defeat Weber State, and instantly gain national exposure for the program.
 Video of the shot went viral and was named the No. 1 play on ESPN SportsCenter’s Top 10 Plays that evening.